-According to the New York State Department of Environmental Conservation -- responsible for protecting New York State's wild animal and plant populations -- New York is home to native animals such as the bald eagle, black bear, blue jay, bob cat, eastern chipmunk, gray squirrel, Indiana bat, mute swan, osprey, otter, raccoon, red fox, timber rattlesnake and white-tailed deer.
+According to the New York State Department of Environmental Conservation -- responsible for protecting New York State's wild animal and plant populations -- native New York animals include the bald eagle, black bear, blue jay, bob cat, eastern chipmunk, gray squirrel, Indiana bat, mute swan, osprey, otter, raccoon, red fox, timber rattlesnake and white-tailed deer.

 Amphibians and Reptiles

 New York's freshwater fish live in the state's lakes – Lake Erie, Lake Ontario and the Finger Lakes – and rivers – Hudson River, St. Lawrence River and Susquehanna River.
 All fish are cold-blooded and have gills to breath in their aquatic environment.
-New York's fish species include salmon, catfish, pike, perch, sunfish, bass and herring.
-Most of New York's endangered animal species are fish, which may be attributed to overfishing and loss of habitat.
-Some of New York's endangered fish species are the pugnose shiner, round whitefish, bluebreast darter and deepwater sculpin.
+New York's fish species include: